kellnergp/BB_Pro_Prediction/README.md

 https://deepzissou.github.io/Draft_Prediction_Project/

 ## Overview
-Develop a Machine Learning model to predict if a basketball player will go professional based on their player stats.
+The focus of this project was to use Python to develop Machine Learning Models that use historical NCAA player stats to predict if a player is likely to play Basketball professionally.

+Player stats were gathered via web-scraping and amounted to approximately 109 thousand unique records.

+Several different Machine Learning models were trained and tested using the gathered data, with a Random Forest Classifier Model showing the best results.

 ## Data Collection – Finding Big Data
 Web-scraping code was used to scrape data from the site Sports Reference https://www.sports-reference.com/.
 The code was specified to pull data for eleven key player stat parameters: